 Texture is the feel or consistency of a surface.
-Making the connection between texture and art ought to be easy.
+Pointing out texture in art ought to be easy connection.
 Kids touch everything!
 Reaching out and touching things is one of the very first ways a child gathers information about their world.
 Texture is something a child can feel with their sense of touch.

 Texture has always been one of the trickier elements to discuss with kids, in my opinion.
 I can unroll an art print and talk about the texture the artist created with thick oil paints.
 As a class we can discuss the rough, loose weave of a piece of fabric in a photo.
 Meanwhile the print and the photo are printed on slick, glossy paper.
 Huh, what?

 Just because you can’t “feel” it with your fingertips doesn’t mean an artist can’t create textures with their tool of choice!